-Because we would like to compare to individuals who sustain concussions to individuals who have had no such injuries, there will be two groups of participants in this study: a rugby group and a non-contact sports playing matched control group.
+Because we would like to compare individuals who sustain concussions to individuals who have had no such injuries, there will be two groups of participants in this study: a rugby group and a non-contact sports playing matched control group.
+In this study, the matched control group includes non-rugby sports players who are similar (matched) in terms of age, sex, baseline test scores and sport involvement to the players in the rugby group so that we can compare rugby players in our study to similar aged non-rugby players.

 Rugby is a sport that involves a lot of impacts to the head, neck, and shoulder areas.
 These forces can at times lead to a concussion.
 The rugby group will be analyzed to see the effect of these concussions on tests of behavior and cognitive (thinking) functioning, as well as the structure of the brain (using a brain scan).
-The non-contact sports group (the control group) will be included so that we can compare the outcomes of the rugby group to matched individuals who are not exposed to rugby and the associated injuries.
-By matched participants we mean that participants in the control group who are similar to participants in the rugby group based on their age, sex, baseline test scores and sport involvement.
+The non-contact sports group, the control group, will be included so that we can compare the outcomes of the rugby group to matched individuals who are not exposed to rugby and the associated injuries.